TeleDataBase/ChannelRankings/README.md

 # ChannelRankings

 TODO LIST:
-### - Should think of one-to-one relation in the batabase
 ### - Should use the Fluent API for putting constraints for the properties
 ### - Think about what kind of tables we could put in postgre